Srhurdirsati/SwitchX-Pro/README.md

 3 - *Connect the  main AC phase wire to AC slot and the 6 Appliances or switches wire ( That are needed to be operated with this PCB ) to the OUT 1-6 slots .*

-4 - *Now the PCB is completely set up and would function great if everything goes as exepected* :)
+4 - *Now the PCB is completely set up and would function great if everything goes as expected* :)

 5 - *Find your ESP-32 ip address by Arduino IDE serial monitor* .